 The FDDC Program is a voluntary program provided in partnership with Social Services and the Division of Substance Use Disorders Treatment (SUDT).
 With a referral from Social Services, SUDT will assess and recommend a parent/legal guardian to the FDDC.

-An individual treatment plan with SUDT will be developed.
+SUDT will develop an individual treatment plan for each participant.
 Fulfillment of this plan is required to successfully complete the FDDC.
 SUDT will provide weekly status reports to the court and Social Services regarding each FDDC participant’s progress in treatment.
 Couples may be referred together but may be placed on different “tracks” for treatment.

 FDDC Program components